mattijn/topojson/docs/example/settings-tuning.md

 </div>
 <div class="example-text" markdown="1">

 Quantization is a two-step process, namely normalization and delta-encoding.
-Given the following two polygon with no sides shared, as the left-polygon has the x-max coordinate at `0.97` and the right-polygon has the x-min coordinate at `1.03`:
+Given the following two polygon with no sides shared, since the left-polygon has a x-max coordinate at `0.97` and the right-polygon has a x-min coordinate at `1.03`:
 ```python
 import topojson as tp
 from shapely import geometry